Combining Multi-Fidelity Modelling and Asynchronous Batch Bayesian Optimization: Experimental Results

-To highlight the usefulness of our proposed method, we show how we can use a specialist function to do high-dimensional multi-fidelity Bayesian Optimization.
-BO traditionally struggles in high-dimensions where the size of the search spaces means the exploratory phase of classical algorithms is given too much importance. \cite{eriksson2019scalable} proposed TuRBO which focuses on Local Optimization and tends to perform very well in high-dimensional settings.
-TuRBO uses a \emph{trust region} approach which tries to avoid overconfidence in the surrogate model: trust region approaches often work well on high-dimensional chemical engineering applications \cite{bajaj2018trust,kazi2021trust,kazi2022new}.
+Trust region approaches often work well on high-dimensional chemical engineering applications \cite{bajaj2018trust,kazi2021trust,kazi2022new}, since they avoid the problem of over-exploration in high-dimensional spaces.
 We show, using the Ackley 40D benchmark, that we can use this acquisition function in our algorithm to obtain much better performance than other benchmarks.
 For this case we set the batch size to 20, and again assume that the batch space of low and high fidelities is the same.
 We set the budget as to allow 500 high-fidelity observations.
 The results are shown in Figure \ref{fig: mf_high_dim_results}.